peterx7803/installLibrealsenseTX2/README.md

 # installLibrealsenseTX2
 JetsonHacks Install librealsense for Intel RealSense cameras on Jetson TX2 Development Kit

-This is for version L4T 28.1 (JetPack 3.1)
+This is tested for version L4T 28.2 (JetPack 3.2)

 To install the librealsense library: